flmmartins/ansible-sinopia-server/README.md

 # Ansible Playbook for Sinopia

-An ansible playbook to build ghost blog
+An ansible playbook to build sinopia server

 **Important**: This script will update your nodejs to a stable version